What is an MOT test?

 Protect your car with Hastings Direct car insurance

 Good insurance is essential for keeping your car on the road legally and safely.
-Get yours covered with Hastings Direct's Defaqto 5 Star rated car insurance.
+Get yours covered with Hastings Direct's Defaqto 5 Star rated Premier and Direct car insurance.

 Our Direct and Premier policies feature a range of benefits as standard, such as in-car entertainment cover, courtesy car, EU cover for 90 days per trip, and much more.